-An Italian appeals court on Thursday reduced the sentences of two young American men serving life terms over the multiple stabbing death of a Carabinieri police officer while they were on vacation in Rome in 2019, Your Content has learned.
+In a recent ruling, an Italian appeals court has decided to reduce the sentences of two young American men involved in the tragic stabbing death of a Carabinieri police officer during a failed drug transaction in Rome back in 2019, Your Content has learned.

 —